Archaeological Research Facility

 Center for Insurance Studies

-The Center for Insurance Studies (CIS) was established by the Department of Finance in the Mihaylo College of Business and Economics in 1998, when Dr. Weili Lu was appointed director.
+The Center for Insurance Studies was established by the Department of Finance in the Mihaylo College of Business and Economics in 1998, when Weili Lu, professor of finance, was appointed director.
 The goal of the center is to create an organization that attracts and educates talented individuals who are committed to professional careers in the industry, including property, life, benefits, risk management and health care components.
 The emphasis is on careers in actuarial science, claims, financial planning, insurance marketing, risk management, portfolio management, technology and underwriting.
 Operating strategies for CIS are constantly being developed and updated with the help of industry professionals.
-We also offer an actuary program and an insurance marketing entrepreneurship program, and a total of 10 program courses.
+The center also offers an actuary program and an insurance marketing entrepreneurship program, and a total of 10 program courses.
 CIS presents a large number of scholarships each year that are available to business students.
 The Risk Management and Insurance Program created by the Center for Insurance Studies is now a concentration in the Finance Department.

 Center for International Partnerships in Higher Education